Share this article

 5. Ensure you’re minimizing stressors for your pets

 As for mental health, older pets can be more affected by stress than their younger counterparts.
 Pete explains, “Try to understand what your pet likes and what upsets them.
-As a good example, if you go away on holiday, consider having them cared for by a pet sitter in your own home, rather than subjecting them to the stress of boarding kennels or a cattery”.
+As a good example, if you go away on holiday, consider having them cared for by a pet sitter in your own home, rather than subjecting them to the stress of boarding kennels or a cattery.”

 We’d be inclined to agree, Pete…

-Dr. Pete has been working as a vet for almost 40 years and is pet parent to a variety of animals including ducks, dogs, cats, and hens.
+Dr. Pete has been working as a vet for almost 40 years and is a pet parent to a variety of animals including ducks, dogs, cats, and hens.
 For more excellent tips and tricks on keeping your fur family healthy and happy, you can follow Pete on Instagram or visit his website.

 Holiday pet sitting, with love